HypePhilosophy/chesstool/README.md

 **All games were played in unrated chess against my [friend](https://github.com/pratikplayer), who just so happens to be a highly talented Candidate Master (CM).**
 ### A. Castling King side
 ![Castling King side](./assets/castle.png)
-#### Chesstool will account for awkward moves like castling and En passant
+#### Chesstool will account for awkward moves like Castling, Promoting, and En passant
 ### B. Forking Queen and Rook
 ![Forking Queen and Rook](./assets/fork.png)
 #### Chesstool understands the best moves to make.
 In this case, forking the Queen and Rook pretty much won the game.